pauls3/deep_sort/README.md

 After installing everything, download the YOLOv5M model and place it somewhere for the repo to access (inside repo is fine like './pretrained_models/yolov5m.pt').
 A bunch of pretrained models can be found here (https://github.com/ultralytics/yolov5?tab=readme-ov-file#pretrained-checkpoints).

+Finally, clone the YOLOv5 repo into the Deep SORT directory from here (https://github.com/ultralytics/yolov5).
+It's path should be like `deepsort/yolov5`.

 To run the code, use the following command:
 ```
 python track_ps.py --source <path to directory of videos> --yolo_model <path to yolov5 model>/yolov5m.pt --save-txt --save-vid --fourcc=mp4v